Explore your knee pain. The location of your knee pain can help diagnose what condition you may have.

 Understanding Your Knee Pain

-Injuries to the soft tissues in your knee, such as ligaments, cartilage and tendons, are the common types of knee injury.
+Injuries to the soft tissues in your knee, such as ligaments, cartilage and tendons, are the common causes of knee pain.

-An acute injury means you have injured the bone or ligaments in your knee accidentally.
+An acute injury means you have injured the bone or ligaments in your knee accidentally and this causes acute knee pain.

 If your knee pain has developed gradually over time or comes and goes, you may have a chronic injury.
-Osteoarthritis is a type of a chronic condition that that can affect your knee joints.
+Osteoarthritis is a type of a chronic condition that that can affect your knee joints and causes chronic knee pain.

 Symptoms of Knee Pain